 What Is a Hangover?

-A hangover refers to a set of symptoms that occur as a consequence of excessive alcohol use.
+A hangover refers to a set of symptoms that occur as a consequence of drinking too much.
 Typical symptoms include fatigue, weakness, thirst, headache, muscle aches, nausea, stomach pain, vertigo, sensitivity to light and sound, anxiety, irritability, sweating, and increased blood pressure.
 A hangover can vary from person to person.

 Other Substances That Contribute to Hangover Symptoms